 These timelines have been editorially compiled to lead the reader into the content of Grove Music Online, revealing areas of the dictionary that some readers may not yet have explored.
 As specific content areas of Grove continue to be developed, we will be adding new and updating existing timelines.

-These topical guides are designed as overviews of the major periods of music history, with lists of Grove articles covering important people, genres, terms, and concepts related to the period.
+These guides are designed as overviews of the major periods and genres of music history, with lists of Grove articles covering important people, terms, and concepts.